DevExpress-Examples/xaf-how-to-prevent-altering-the-legacy-database-schema-when-creating-an-xaf-application/Readme.md

 1. In _YourSolutionName.Module_ project create a custom _IDataStoreAsync_ implementation as shown in the [XpoDataStoreProxy.cs](./XPO/NET.Core/Blazor/AspNetCore.Module/Services/XpoDataStoreProxy.cs) file;
 2. In _YourSolutionName.Module_ project create a custom _IXpoDataStoreProvider_ implementation as shown in the [XpoDataStoreProxyProvider.cs](./XPO/NET.Core/Blazor/AspNetCore.Module/Services/XpoDataStoreProxyProvider.cs) file;
-3. For Blazor, in _YourSolutionName.Blazor.Server_ project locate the XAF Application Builder invokation and modify the ObjectSpaceProviders initialization as shown in the [Startup.cs](./XPO/NET.Core/Blazor/AspNetCore.Blazor.Server/Startup.cs) file;
+3. In _YourSolutionName.Blazor.Server_ project locate the XAF Application Builder invokation and modify the ObjectSpaceProviders initialization as shown in the [Startup.cs](./XPO/NET.Core/Blazor/AspNetCore.Blazor.Server/Startup.cs) file;
-4. For Win/Web, in _YourSolutionName.Module_ project locate the _ModuleBase_ descendant and modify it as shown in the [Module.cs](./XPO/NET.Framework/WinWebSolution.Module/Module.cs) file;
-5. Define connection strings under the _\<connectionStrings>_ element in the configuration files of your WinForms and ASP.NET executable projects as shown in the _WinWebSolution.Win\App.config_, _WinWebSolution.Win\Web.config_ and _AspNetCore.Blazor.Server\appsettings.json_ files.
+4. Define connection strings under the _\<connectionStrings>_ element in the configuration files as shown in the _AspNetCore.Blazor.Server\appsettings.json_ file.

 ### Important Notes